 It also gives it a golden crust and in some cases cuts through some of the sweetness, due to the acid in it.
 It really is cream with acidic content, a by-product from the days when fresh milk had its own layer of cream, and all of it was used for different purposes.

-- Oranges: the name implies using blood oranges of course, but this is a great orange cake recipe to make year-round.
-The color of the blood oranges gives the batter a funny hue (image above) but the result after baking is wonderful.
+- Oranges: though we used blood oranges, this is a great orange cake recipe to make year-round.
+The color of the blood oranges gives the batter and glaze a unique and fantastic hue.

-- Pans: I used a small mini bundt cakes pan (image below).
+- Pans: I used a small mini bundt cake pan.
+It makes very small cakes.
 You can make regular mini bundts (as in the Coffee Chocolate Bundts) and the recipe will yield about 12 cakes.
 Or make a good old large bundt like our vanilla poppy seed bundt.

 - Storing: the unglazed cakes freeze wonderfully, well wrapped.